Slaughterhouse (group): 2011–2012: Shady Records and Welcome to: Our House

 As rumors of a Shady Records/Slaughterhouse signing spread, in March 2010, Joell Ortiz posted a rant on Twitter denigrating E1 Entertainment for blocking Shady negotiations, implying that another party was involved as well.
 Responding to a disgruntled Amalgam Digital executive's allegations against him, Joe Budden confirmed that complications regarding E1 and Amalgam were the reason the deal had not been completed previously.
 Royce da 5'9" would later name-drop Shady Records in a Bar Exam 3 freestyle, and the group released a song entitled "Beamer, Benz or Bentley (ShadyMegaMix)", while still with E1.
-Slaughterhouse, minus Joe Budden, were featured on the iTunes deluxe edition of Eminem's Recovery album on the track "Session One", while also still with E1.
-The group also featured in "Loud Noises" on Hell: The Sequel, a collaborative EP between Royce and Eminem.
+Slaughterhouse, minus Joe Budden, were featured on the iTunes deluxe edition of Eminem's Recovery album on the track "Session One", while they were still with E1.
+The group also featured on "Loud Noises" on Hell: The Sequel (2011), a collaborative EP between Royce and Eminem.

-Plans to release an EP were revealed by HipHopDX in their Rap Release Dates update in June 2010, tentatively titled Slaughterhouse EP.
+Plans to release an EP were revealed by HipHopDX in June 2010, tentatively titled Slaughterhouse EP.
 The EP was released on February 8, 2011, with four new tracks and two remixes by Frequency of tracks previously released.
-On January 12, 2011, it was confirmed that the group officially signed to Shady Records along with Yelawolf.
+On January 12, 2011, it was confirmed that the group officially signed to Shady Records, along with Yelawolf.
 Both acts appeared along with Eminem on the cover of XXL magazine's March 2011 edition.

 A year later, the group was featured on the cover of the July/August issue of The Source magazine in anticipation of their Shady Records debut.
-On July 7, 2012, Royce announced in an interview with Jenny Boom Boom that the group will release a pre-album mixtape around the first week of August.
-A new single "Throw It Away" produced by Swizz Beats, will be off the album "Welcome to: Our House".
-Joe Budden revealed via Twitter that the mixtape is called "On The House" and will be hosted by DJ Drama.
+On July 7, 2012, Royce announced in an interview with 11Jenny Boom Boom22 that the group will release a pre-album mixtape around the first week of August.
+Shortly after, they released the song "Throw It Away", produced by Swizz Beatz, as the albums first promotional single.
+Joe Budden revealed via Twitter that the mixtape is called On The House and will be hosted by DJ Drama.
 A promotional video for the mixtape was released on August 6, 2012, and previewed a song called "See Dead People", with confirmed guest appearances on the mixtape by Eminem and Black Hippy.
 On August 16, Slaughterhouse released a new track, "Truth or Truth".
 The Mixtape On the House was released on Aug.19th.
 Slaughterhouse released their second studio album Welcome to: Our House, the first to be released under Shady Records, on August 28, 2012.
 As of November 23, 2012, it has sold 146,000 copies in the US.
 Budden has admitted to the group abusing substances during the recording of the album however saying the whole group is sober and ready for their third album.